SimformSolutionsPvtLtd/SSComposeOTPPinView/README.md

 [![Platform](https://img.shields.io/badge/Platform-Android-green.svg?style=flat)](https://www.android.com/)

 A custom view to enter a code usually used in authentication.
-Different type of OTPViews.
+Different types of OTPViews.
 Easy to use and configure your own view and character of OTP using all the attributes.

 # Features
 * Simple OTPView